mauythainoob/youtok/README.md

 #### Compilation
 This phase is when we create a compilation.

+You can run the example.ipynb to get a feel of how it all works.

 **NOTE:** All videos, downloaded and created compilations, are stored locally.

 ## Requirements